Copyright 1994 - 2018 Bill's Bible Basics

 Luke 4:18-19, KJV

-Jesus was free from the Law; and He taught His followers that they could be free from the Law as well.
+While Jesus kept some aspects of the Law in order to "fulfil all righteousness" -- Matthew 3:15 -- at the same time, He was not in bondage to the same, as you will see momentarily.
+Furthermore, He taught His followers that they could be free from the bondage of the Law as well.
 For example; after an incident where the Lord's Disciples were caught picking corn on the Sabbath day, consider what happened next:

 "And the Pharisees said unto him, Behold, why do they on the sabbath day that which is not lawful?
 And he said unto them, Have ye never read what David did, when he had need, and was an hungred, he, and they that were with him?
 How he went into the house of God in the days of Abiathar the high priest, and did eat the shewbread, which is not lawful to eat but for the priests, and gave also to them which were with him?
 And he said unto them, The sabbath was made for man, and not man for the sabbath: Therefore the Son of man is Lord also of the sabbath."